hardikkansara947-cmyk/Omen-keyboard-lightning-control-app/README.md

     Live Brightness Slider: Smooth brightness adjustment from 0% to 100%.

-    Auto-Restore on Boot: Automatically saves your preferences and restores your color when you log in.
+    Auto-Restore on Boot: Automatically saves preferences and restores your color when you log in.

     Desktop Menu Integration: Installs a standard desktop icon and launcher entry.

-Installation
+Installation Options

 Choose the installation method that best matches your distribution and workflow:
 Option 1: Debian / Ubuntu / Linux Mint (.deb Package) — Recommended